 There are plenty of publicly traded companies making tremendous amounts of revenue in the space.
 This opens the door to investment opportunities that are hard to ignore.
 However, not all consumer services stocks are created equal.
 Some investments in the space have the potential to generate compelling gains, but others will result in significant declines.

 So, as is the case when investing in any sector, it’s important that you choose which service sector stocks to buy wisely.
+But how do you go about finding the best stocks in such a vast sector?

 Between shipping services, communication services, financial services, health care services, and a wide range of other service companies listed on U.S. stock exchanges, options in the service sector are plentiful.
 However, this can also make drilling down to where you should invest your money difficult.

-The five stocks mentioned below are some of the top stocks to watch in the consumer services space:
+The five stocks mentioned below are some of the top stocks to watch in the services space:

 1. Amazon.com (NASDAQ: AMZN)